team7mysupermon/mySuperMon_Middleware/README.md

 Also, the image will open the port **9090** that can be used to access information about the recording through **Prometheus.**

-Once the middleware is up and running, you can do the following API calls:
+Once the middleware is up and running, you can do the following API calls, API calls can be made through the address-bar in the browser:

 ### Login